Tr1ple-F/Tr1ple-F.github.io/content/posts/binary-tree-indexing.md

 ### Design Goals

-When "comparing" different indexing methods, one should consider what our goals are.
-In this case, the primary goal is **idempotence**.
+When "comparing" different indexing methods, one should consider what the goal is.
+In this case, I was motivated to find indexing that is **idempotent** to adding new nodes.
 A node in the tree (e.g., the left child of the root node) should have the same number whether the tree has 1 or $\infty$ layers.
-Certainly, there could be applications where this is not required, but since I am looking at indexing on an abstract level, it seems natural to also consider any trees.

 ### Breadth-First Method